AP-B-AI-ML-Ops/project-JarnoDeSmedt/DOCS/DOCUMENTATIE.md

 - Use `sqlite:///mlflow.db` in Docker Compose (for the MLflow service backend).
 - Never use `sqlite:///mlflow.db` in your script unless you're running MLflow in-process and locally (not via the server).

----

-Let me know if you want to move to the next step — wrapping your training pipeline with **Prefect orchestration**!

 # prefect